onflow/sc-eng-gaming/README.md

 ## Demo on Emulator Using Flow CLI

-To demo the functionality of this repo, clone it and follow the steps below by entering each command using the AuthAccount Capability pre-release version of [Flow CLI](https://github.com/onflow/flow-cli/releases/tag/v0.45.1-cadence-attachments-3) from the package root:
+To demo the functionality of this repo, clone it and follow the steps below by entering each command using [Flow CLI](https://github.com/onflow/flow-cli/releases/tag/v0.45.1-cadence-attachments-3) (Attachments/AuthAccount Capability pre-release version) from the package root:

 ### Pre-Requisites